howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Rest of the form inputs, make em re-framey
 - [x] Login, intro sidebars, w/ custom labels

-- [ ] Creation sidebars: the normal ones.
-Gotta see if validations can be c&p
-- [ ] Action sidebar, redo it for grad kickoff.
-Test all the way to grad kickoff again
-- [ ] Create and delete for password logins separately with selector lol
+- [x] Grid view sidebar - re-frameify

-- [ ] Selection views - have a single click to dive in thing
+- [x] Selection views - have a single click to dive in thing

+- [x] Input and loss create sidebars
+- [x] Entry and layer and cobj view and create sidebars

+- [ ] Weight and weightset view and create sidebars
+- [ ] Grad action sidebar
 - [ ] Purge then kill the statecharts
 - [ ] Purge then kill the selectors
 - [ ] Consider the re-frame bit done

 - [ ] Model updates, genericized endpoints in BE
 - [ ] Model updates component
-- [ ] Model updates FE
+- [ ] Model updates for grids
+- [ ] Create and delete for password logins separately with selector lol
+- [ ] Weight mutation input - think harder about fitt's law

 - [ ] Changelog
 - [ ] Clicking around a bit